Please ensure Javascript is enabled for purposes of website accessibility Social Media Strategy - La Sierra University

 General Advice

-In all areas of social media, remember that posting content on behalf of your department or club isn’t the same as using your own account.
-In all instances, attempt to avoid using the word “I” as it can confuse or isolate your followers.
-Stick to first person plural (such as we, us, our).
-If your Facebook page or Twitter account is unused and gathering dust, you must make an important decision.
+If your Facebook page or X account is unused and gathering dust, you must make an important decision.
 Will your department or club attempt to revive the account(s)?
 If not, it is best to delete the account.
 When students visit pages that haven’t been updated in months, or even years, it reflects badly upon you.
 If social media is not a priority for you to engage with students, then dismantling your accounts is a better choice than letting them become obsolete.

 Maintaining a Facebook Page